 Conflicting, Complex Laws Surrounding Cannabis and CBD Highlighted in Recent Seizure of 7,000 Pounds of Cannabis in Idaho

 Elsewhere in the country, the cannabis business is booming.
+There are many shops and online services like https://www.grasscity.com/us_en/bongs-waterpipes that have various cannabis products and paraphernalia for sale.
 Companies have started to invest money into becoming more professional operationally, with the implementation of new technology like cannabis inventory management.

 The law surrounding hemp-derived CBD is a critical and complex area right now – and conflicting laws put CBD in law enforcement sights.
 Read more about this possible precedent-setting case here – and if you have any questions regarding CBD and the law in the dietary supplement industry, call us at 516-294-0300, or email us at firstname.lastname@example.org.